IAEA-NDS/endf-parserpy/docs/source/overview/endf_navigation.rst

 will create all intermediate dictionaries, hence this instruction even works for an empty dictionary ``endf_dict = EndfDict({})``.

-See the documentation of the :class:`endf_parserpy.accessories.EndfDict` class for further details.
+See the documentation of the :class:`endf_parserpy.EndfDict` class for further details.

 Finally, we may want to use abbreviations to read and modify data in